We all love when our cats get comfortable with us, especially at night, when they choose to come to sleep with us on their own accord.

-This is something you see more commonly in kittens, as they feel safer when they hear another heartbeat.
+Sleeping on the chest is a behaviour that is developed from kittenhood, as a cat will feel safer when they hear another heartbeat.
 Kittens will sleep very close to their mothers, especially while their mother is still nursing them.
 So, your cat is reminded of this period when they sleep close to your heart.

-That being said, some cats prefer to sleep close to their siblings, especially as they become bonded.
-So, if you’re ever in a situation where your first cat stops sleeping next to you and chooses to sleep next to their sibling instead you can breathe out a sigh of relief because it usually means that your cats are getting along.
+Some cats will prefer to sleep close to their siblings, especially as they become bonded.
+So, if you’re ever in a situation where your first cat stops sleeping next to you and chooses to sleep next to their sibling instead, you can breathe out a sigh of relief because it usually means that your cats are getting along.

 IS THERE ANYTHING TO WORRY ABOUT WHEN MY CAT SLEEPS AT MY FEET?

-Not really, you can just take it as a “you’re doing a great job and they trust you a lot.”
-Your cat feels very safe with you and there are no negative reasons your cat will do this.
+Not really, you can take it as a “you’re doing a great job, and they trust you a lot.”
+Your cat feels very safe with you, and there are no negative reasons your cat will do this.

-If you don’t want your cat to sleep by your feet anymore you can try to create a separate bed in the same room as you.
-You can make this out of blankets and pillows, or you can check out some awesome cat trees or beds for your little ones to sleep in at night.
+If you don’t want your cat to sleep by your feet anymore, you can try to create a separate bed in the same room as you.
+You can make this out of blankets and pillows, or you can check out some excellent cat trees or beds for your little ones to sleep in at night.